challenges of online classroom management

 Related Article: Benefits of an Online Registration Systems

-Students struggling with isolation
+Students Struggling with Isolation

 Isolation is not easy for anyone to cope with.
 It can be easy to get frustrated due to the lack of human contact, the inability to raise concerns immediately, the absence of a teacher, only remote learning from online teaching, and a failure to discuss problems with classmates.

-Children in virtual learning classes may sometime feel cut off from their friends.
+Children in virtual learning classes may sometimes feel cut off from their friends.
 One solution for resolving these problems is fostering personal interaction within the online course as much as possible.
 For example, you can organize webinars, group work, or forums where students can discuss and resolve their queries.

 Teachers and students have fewer academic discussions and collaborative learning opportunities without careful planning.
 They also have fewer opportunities for informal interactions.